 This week, I’m going to share with you how our team created PEEKair, our PM2.5 air quality monitor.
 I will go though in detail why PM2.5 monitors need to be specifically calibrated for its city of use, in order to be accurate.
 It all began in early 2015...

 Available now with free and fast delivery.
 Buy Now!

 I always want to make sure that our children are as safe as possible from the effects of air pollution.
 Not a month goes by without someone telling me that their child has asthma.
 I had always wondered whether the air purifiers that we have spent tens of thousands of dollars on, really did anything.
-My husband was adamant that the filters didn’t need changing as often as we were told.
+Did the filters need changing as often as we were told?
 Friends asked the same question.
 Nowhere in Hong Kong could I find a monitoring device that would give me the solution.

 With the local air pollution problem and lack of a proper monitoring device never far from my mind, the idea behind PEEKair started to take shape.
 I wanted to bring a consumer device that would display understandable readings, in real-time, to families in Hong Kong.

 My list of demands began...I wanted something that would be immediately useable, straight from the box - no need to setup and programme before getting results (The 'Simple-enough-that-even-Grandma-can-use-it' test).
 Consumers should be able to use it to check that they have enough air purifiers to cover every corner of their home (or workplace).
 And that the purifiers they already have are still effective.

 I wanted the device to be accessible to as many families as possible so the device had to be affordable.
 It had to be effective for households on limited budgets so they could still benefit from only having one device rather than needing a device for every room.
 This meant that the monitor had to be portable, battery powered and responsive so that it could be moved from room to room, giving an immediate reading.
 Just a simple to use, real-time, stand-alone device that would fit in the palm.